 To compare the anti-tumor activity of TC-210 and MSLN CAR-T cells, we used a mouse xenograft model of mesothelioma.
-In the set of experiments shown below, we tested TC-210 against MSLN CAR-T cells that we engineered to incorporate the two most common CAR-T designs.
+In the set of experiments shown below, we tested TC-210 against MSLN CAR-T cells with the two most common CAR-T designs.
 These designs incorporate either the CD28 or 4-1BB costimulatory domains-described below as MSLN-28z CAR-T and MSLN-41BBz CAR-T, respectively.
+We tested these two designs as they are thought to confer slightly different properties and each of these two costimulatory domains are used by one of the two approved CAR-T cell therapies.
 Mesothelioma cells overexpressing mesothelin were injected into mice.
 When tumors reached approximately 200 to 300 mm3, the mice were infused with a total of 1.0x107 T cells containing either 2.0x106 TC-210 or 1.0x106 MSLN-28z CAR-T cells.
 A separate group of nine animals was treated with a control.
 Treatment of tumor-bearing animals with TC-210 showed rapid tumor control and clearance of tumors by day 25 after start of treatment in all of the nine animals tested.
 In contrast, while the MSLN-28z CAR-T cell treated animals showed initial tumor regression, tumor relapse was only observed in four out of the nine animals tested with MSLN CAR-T cells.
 These observations conform to prior published studies showing poor long-term activity of MSLN-28z CAR-T cells in similar models.

-An additional mouse xenograft model of mesothelioma was also conducted to compare the activity of TC-210 to MSLN-41BBz CAR-T cells that we engineered.
+An additional mouse xenograft model of mesothelioma was also conducted to compare the activity of TC-210 to MSLN-41BBz CAR-T cells.
 In this study, when tumors reached approximately 200 to 300 mm3, the mice were infused with a total of 1x107 T cells containing either 4.8x106 TC-210 or 3.9x106 MSLN-41BBz CAR-T cells.
 Treatment of tumor-bearing animals with TC-210 showed rapid tumor control and clearance of tumors by day 20 after start of treatment in all seven of the animals tested, while the MSLN-41BBz CAR-T cell treatment showed tumor clearance in only four of seven animals tested by day 20.